Home » Recipes » Pizza » Crispy Italian Fried Pizza (Easy Abruzzo Pizza Fritta)

 3 pizza fritte with various toppings including creamy burrata, sundried tomatoes, olives, and prosciutto di Parma

-Pizza Fritta Abruzzese (Abruzzo Fried Pizza)
+Pizza Fritta Abruzzese (Italian Fried Pizza)

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star